 5. Nurture your essential relationships.

 Go on a relaxing date with your spouse.
 Business meetings are great when you need to discuss important family issues, but those usually don’t count as quality down time.
-Bowling with your husband can be just as important as a sit-down meeting where you discuss your life goals.
+Drinks and a board game with your husband can be just as important as a sit-down meeting where you discuss your life goals.

 6. Turn off that voice that says “you MUST be productive.”

-• Read an enjoyable book you’ve been meaning to read
+• Read a book you’ve been meaning to read.

-• Cultivate a new craft – learn how to knit or dance for the heck of it
+• Learn a new craft—knit or dance for the heck of it.

 When you have really good nothing time, your something time is all the better.
 You’ll feel recharged, you’ll appreciate your kids, and you’ll remember why you love your life in the first place.
-Sometimes, you just need a break from work to help you be a better worker at home.
-Or anywhere, really.
+Sometimes, you just need a break from your routine.